AAOC Legislative Committee Vs. Bad Legislation

 Not bad enough that you have to arrange maintenance, do a rent survey and market your vacant apartment home for rent, SB 1394 brought by Senator Alan Lowenthal would require you to consult local building code each and every time a tenant vacates so as to ensure you are in compliance with smoke detector requirements at that point in time.
 If not in compliance, you would be forced to renovate.
 We argued that this is overly burdensome on landlords who have never been forced to upgrade buildings at the time of rent.
 Smoke detector technology has not changed in 20 years and yet we are being forced to hold a rentable unit off market until building code can be checked.
 This would keep your incoming tenants out of their new home longer and would result in an additional loss of income to you as you sort through the voluminous building code books to ensure your compliance.
 Wait, it gets better.

 If you’re like me, you train your resident manager to market and lease apartment homes, keep residents happy and identify maintenance issues before they become problems.
 State Assemblyman Michael Allen pushed for AB1726.
-This is a bill that would require your on-site manager, leasing agent, maintenance tech or other set of eyes and ears to attend 14 hours of schooling every 5 years to certify them in such tasks as: chemical management, calibration of pool controllers, operation of surface skimmers, etc. Perhaps the best part about this ridiculous piece of legislation is that the City of
+This is a bill that would require your on-site manager, leasing agent, maintenance tech or other set of eyes and ears to attend 14 hours of schooling every 5 years to certify them in such tasks as: chemical management, calibration of pool controllers, operation of surface skimmers, etc. Perhaps the best part about this ridiculous piece of legislation is that the City of Los Angelespreviously thought up this concept and then dropped it because it was such a waste of time.

 Now, follow me through some simple math as we review the records of 65,000 pools over a 10 year time period in the proposed legislation.
 Described by the legislation, there are 65,000 pools X 3,650 days (that’s 10 years X 365 days in a year) and we arrive at 237,250,000 total pool days.
 In that time, there have been just 186 recorded chemical accidents.
 That is, there is one accident for every 1,275,537 pool days.
 That is just one incident every 3,392 years.
 And the new law would require us to attend a class every 5 years?
 Few would argue we could improve on the current ratio of incidents to pool days.
 I certainly would not.
 Further proof that our lawmakers just don’t get it.